c4dt/lightarti-rest/tools/README.md

 The tool provides three functions:

 1. Setting up a custom directory authority.
-We will use the keys of this authority to sign the smaller custom consensus files.
+The keys of this authority are used to sign the smaller custom consensus files.
 This step only needs to be run once.
 2. Generating a new custom consensus.
 Based on the latest consensus information, the script produces a smaller consensus of reliable nodes.
 A new custom consensus should ideally be generated at least once a day.
 Generating a new custom consensus requires the keys from the previous step.
 3. Generating a churn file.
 As a custom consensus ages, some nodes may no longer be available.
 To increase efficiency, lightarti-rest can take as input a very small churn file that lists available nodes.
 A churn file is generated with respect to a specific custom consensus.
 Ideally it is updated every hour.